pvalena/fedora-rails-doc/ror70.md

 ** (none)
 * Following gems don't support Rails 7.0 right now and would be broken by the update:
 ** (none)
-* As Rails requires Ruby >= 2.5, the platform less than the version can not use Rails 7.0.
+* As Rails requires Ruby >= 2.7, the platform less than the version can not use Rails 7.0.

 == Contingency Plan ==
 * Contingency mechanism: None needed.
 Rails stack won't be updated until all its dependencies are in Rawhide.
-After that, it will be a simple matter of updating the core packages (and their dependencies).  <!-- REQUIRED FOR SYSTEM WIDE CHANGES -->
+After that, it will be a simple matter of updating the core packages (and their dependencies) via side-tag.
 * Contingency deadline: N/A (not a System Wide Change)  <!-- REQUIRED FOR SYSTEM WIDE CHANGES -->
 * Blocks release?
 No <!-- REQUIRED FOR SYSTEM WIDE CHANGES -->
 * Blocks product?
 No <!-- Applicable for Changes that blocks specific product release/Fedora.next -->